 The PH3/2 table lamp

 The PH3/2 table lamp in opaline glass and polished chrome compliments the PH artichoke light offering elegant, simple and comfortable lighting layer to the space.

 The accessories chosen for the office space compliment the elegant forms of the furniture and lighting.
 The beautiful contemporary Alexander McQueen “Poppy Days” wallhanging is a real feature of the office design.
 Adding great contrast of texture and pattern it injects colour that visually softens the look of the overall design to stop it from looking stark and clinical.
 It is an explosive dramatic art form that is mesmerizingly beautiful.
 Did you know that wall hangings were really popular amongst Parisians especially during the Art Deco period.

 The “Here and There” Cabernet rug has wool and silk accents, which when layered against the Barefoot BirkHam carpet adds depth of colour to the room and grounds the design with its deep colour contrast.

 One of my finds for the design was a Sylvia Stave pewter vase, which epitomises the era with its linear lines engraved in the pewter material, which mimics the Eltis Candy silk wall covering.

-The pretty art nouveau dish by Rostand (found at 1stdibs.com) was chosen for its pretty feminine qualities to compliment the Poppy Days wallhanging by Alexander McQueen.
+The pretty art nouveau dish by Rostand (found at 1stdibs.com) was chosen for its pretty feminine qualities to complement the Poppy Days wallhanging by Alexander McQueen.

 The silk peony roses and yoshino berries from John Lewis add a reminder of the outdoors which keeps us in touch with nature and our well-being.